WHAT TO DO IN STEIN AM RHINE

 - Getting around Stein am Rhein is quite easy.
 You can walk to most of the attractions.

-- For Hohenklingen Castle, you could drive if you do not want to hike for
+- For Hohenklingen Castle, you could drive if you do not want to hike up.

 - If you road trip Switzerland, check out my guide on driving in Switzerland.